 As the proud owner of a new puppy you are probably dealing with two very common “issues” that are typical of young dogs.
-The first issue that I hear questions on the most would be potty training, and the second would be nipping or “biting”.
-Housebreaking a puppy takes work, but with a little knowledge and some specific rules it can be much easier than anticipated.
+Cute little puppies can easily test your patience as you are trying to potty train them and teach them not to bite everything in sight, including you!
+Raising a puppy takes work, but with a little knowledge and some specific rules it can be much easier than anticipated.

 When bringing a new puppy into the home it is important to know two facts.
-An eight week old dog cannot hold his bladder for a long period of time, and he doesn’t know that he is expected to.
+First, an eight week old dog cannot hold his bladder for a long period of time and second, he doesn’t know that he is expected to!
 When the puppy lived with mom, he was allowed to walk two feet from his bed and pee and then walk back and lay down.
 Now he is in a new environment where people get mad when he follows the rules that mom set up for him.
-We need to teach the dog a new set of rules, don’t go to the bathroom in the house and go to the bathroom outside in a timely manner.
-Keep in mind that to a dog the house is just a place, carpet and rugs are meaningless to him, you bedroom is not special and anywhere seems like a great place to do his business.
-I take a young dog out about every thirty minutes to relieve themselves when I first bring them home.
-Teach a word for going such as “go outside.”
-When he does go, immediately praise him, give him a treat, and repeat his command for going.
-Once that is in place I start expecting the dog to go every time I take him out.
-If the dog refuses to go after a reasonable amount of time because he wants to walk around and sniff I will take him inside and put him in a cage for fifteen minutes.
-This is not meant to be punishment.
-This prevents the dog from coming inside and peeing on the floor immediately.
-After fifteen minutes I will take him outside and tell him “go outside” as we wander around until he goes and I will then praise him for going.
+You now need to teach the dog a new set of rules; don’t go to the bathroom in the house and go to the bathroom outside in a timely manner.
+Keep in mind that to a dog the house is just a place, carpet and rugs are meaningless to him.
+Your bedroom is not special and anywhere may seem like a great place to do his business.

-Nipping is the second issue that I hear questions about frequently.
-Young dogs nip each other constantly throughout the day as the play, and they learn certain rules.
+Nipping is a very common behavior exhibited by puppies.
+Young dogs nip each other constantly throughout the day as they play, and they learn certain rules.
 They learn not to nip too hard, or the other dogs get mad and not to nip “mom” when she isn’t in the mood.
-We now want to teach the pup not to ever nip humans.
-A nip is one of two things, a a rough type of play or a correction, neither of which should be used on humans whether child or adult.
-When the dog is eight weeks old I gently correct the nips by pushing the dog away and saying “no” in a firm voice.
-Don’t yell the word, but it is equally important not to use baby talk as you tell him no. Keep in mind that every dog is different, and some puppies will start to nip harder if you push them away.
-If the puppy is in a rambunctious mood I will find a toy and start playing with him.
-It is important that the dog doesn’t learn to nip so that we play with him, so I always correct and then take my time finding a toy to play with.
-If the dog gets worse the more you correct there are many different ways to address the issue.
-If a dog is extremely persistent, a leash and collar can be left on him so that he can be given a leash correction each time he crosses the line and the hand corrections don’t work.
-If neither of these two approaches works, chances are you have a more challenging puppy and may need some professional advice on how to proceed.
+When you bring your puppy home it is time to teach him to never nip humans.
+A nip is one of two things, a rough type of play or an expression of frustration, neither of which should be used on humans.
+When the dog is eight weeks old you can gently correct the nips by pushing the dog away and saying “no”.
+Don’t yell the word, but it is equally important not to use baby talk as you tell him no. Keep in mind that every dog is different, and some puppies may start to nip harder if you push them away.
+If the puppy is in a rambunctious mood you can find a toy and start playing with him.
+It is important that the dog doesn’t learn to nip to encourage you to play with him, so always correct first and then find a toy to play with.
+If the puppy gets worse each time you correct him there are many different ways to address the issue.
+A leash and collar can be left on him so that he can be walked until he is calm.